cplusplusjasper/awesome-resources/websites.md

 [awesome-cto](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups

+[Awesome-Hacking-Resources](https://github.com/vitalysim/Awesome-Hacking-Resources): A collection of hacking / penetration testing resources to make you better!

 [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome Machine Learning frameworks, libraries and software.

 [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability): The Patterns of Scalable, Reliable, and Performant Large-Scale Systems